Integrate Auth0 with Slack

 Provide the following values:

-- Name: the name for your SSO integration (if you would like to change the value you provided when first setting up the integration);
+- Name: the name for your SSO integration (if you would like to change the value you provided when you first set up the integration);

 - Team Name: the name of your Slack team.